- About the case study

 2. Start.
 On their website click the “Start” button.

 3. Load attribute data.
-From your data sheet, copy the attribute data (Sample dataset, Sheet 2) and paste it in the white section of the page, now click “Load”.
+From your data sheet, copy the sample data table 2 - attribute table, and paste it in the white section of the page, now click “Load”.

 4. Edit attributes.
 Change the title of the table to something more meaningful, such as “People”.
 Now you see the columns “Person”, “Race Status” and “Sex” which correspond to the columns in the sample data.
 Next you need to make sure that Palladio understands that there are actions associated with the people you just entered in the database.

 5. Load relational data.
 To do this, click on “Person” and “Add a new table”.
-Now paste all the relational data (Sample data, Sheet 1) in the appropriate field.
+Now paste all the data table 1 - relations, in the appropriate field.
 Palladio expects unique identifiers to link the relational information to the actor attribute information.
 Make sure this lines up well and that you avoid any irritating characters such as “/”.
 Palladio will prompt you with error messages if you do.
 Click “Load data”, close the overlay window and go back to the main data overview.
 You should see something like this:

 6. Link attributes and relations.
 Next, we need to explicitly link the two tables we created.
 In our case, peoples’ first- and last names work as IDs so we need to connect them.
 To do this click on the corresponding occurrences in the new table.
 In the sample files these are “Giver” and “Recipient”.
 Click on “Extension” (at the bottom) and select “People”, the table which contains all the people attribute information.
 Do the same for “Recipient”.